smdz-studios/docs-smdz-studio/scripts/app-emergency-alerts.md

 - All critical checks are server‑side (permissions, cooldown, word filter).
 - Unauthorized attempts can be logged in webhook.
-- `/deletealert` is restricted by framework group permissions.
+- `/deletealert` is restricted by framework group permissions and/or ACE permissions.

 ---